 - The comments are only negative: Yes, it is great to find out where you went wrong in an essay (after all, how will you improve next time if you don’t know what your errors are?), but good teachers know that students also need to know what they did RIGHT.
 Pointing out the positives in writing is not just motivating for a student, it is necessary.
 Understanding what you did well positively reinforces these skills, so that you can repeat them next time.

-- The comments tell you that you “have to” so something to achieve a high score: There are very few things you “have to do” in IELTS accept have a position, have paragraphs, join your ideas, and have a conclusion.
-There is no ONE correct way to organise an IELTS essay.
+- The comments tell you that you “have to” do something to achieve a high score: There is no ONE correct way to organise an IELTS essay.
 There are no words that are banned by examiners or that automatically give you a low score.
-In the same way, there are grammar structures that automatically give you a high score.
-When a student emails me to say “My teacher says I must have three paragraphs”, or “My teacher says that you can’t start my essay with ‘nowadays’”, or “My teacher says that you have to use the passive to get a high score for grammar”, all I hear is huge alarm hells ringing in my head.
+In the same way, there are no grammar structures that automatically give you a high score.
+When a student emails me to say “My teacher says I must have three paragraphs”, or “My teacher says that you can’t start my essay with ‘nowadays‘”, or “My teacher says that you have to use the passive to get a high score for grammar”, all I hear is huge alarm hells ringing in my head.
 Why?
 Because there are hundreds of ways to write an IELTS essay to get a high score.
 In my experience, only weak teachers who want you to pay for their “special method” tell students that there is only “one way”.
 My advice would be to avoid them.

 Don’t know what the band descriptors are?
-Then download my FREE ebook to find out what they are and why they are so important!
-Plus, listen to Nick and I discuss the most common errors that student make in writing here:
+Then to Nick and I discuss the most common errors that student make in writing here: